 Transfer Course Authorization Form: As discussed in the Academics section, this form is essential to earning academic credit for coursework completed on affiliate, exchange, and non-Furman programs.
-The form is available on the Enrollment Services' website.
-Once completed, students should make a copy of this form, and submit the original directly to the Enrollment Services' Office.
+The form is available on the Registrar's website.
+Once completed, students should make a copy of this form, and submit the original directly to the Registrar's Office.

 In addition to your planned courses, students should identify and include several extra courses on this form as a backup.
 This way they will already have pre-approval for alternate courses in case last minute changes (course cancellations, scheduling conflicts, etc.) occur.
-Students must include a course description (and syllabus if available), for each of their proposed transfer courses.
-All transfer courses that are pre-approved, but are not designated for GER or major/minor credit, will apply as general transfer credit hours on the Furman transcript.
+Students should attach a course description and syllabus, if available, for each of their proposed transfer courses.
+All transfer courses that are pre-approved, but are not designated for GER or major credit, will apply as general transfer credit hours on the Furman transcript.